De Paul stunner fires Atletico past Celta towards top four finish

 Diego Simeone's side, fourth, move eight points clear of fifth-place Athletic Bilbao with just three games remaining.

-After the Copa del Rey winners drew against Osasuna on Satuday, Atletico left it late but were able to take advantage to move further clear.
+After the Copa del Rey winners drew against Osasuna on Saturday, Atletico left it late but were able to take advantage to move further clear.

 De Paul struck after 84 minutes to delight fans at the Metropolitano stadium just as it seemed all the hosts' pressure would come to nothing.